Aaron Ruben: Early life

 Ruben was born in Chicago, Illinois, the son of Polish Jewish immigrants.
 He grew up on the West Side of Chicago and attended Lewis Institute but did not graduate.
 He was involved in theater in Chicago after leaving college.
 After service in the military he worked for studios and wrote for radio programs including those of Dinah Shore, George Burns and Gracie Allen, and Fred Allen.
 He co-wrote Milton Berle's 1947-48 radio series with Nat Hiken.

 Television career

 Ruben started his TV producing and directing career in 1954 when he directed the TV series Caesar's Hour (1954).
 He then directed eleven episodes of The Phil Silvers Show between 1957 and 1959, along with Silvers' CBS TV special, Keep in Step (1959).
 He later produced The Andy Griffith Show (1960), working on that series for five seasons as producer, writer and story consultant.

 He went on to create the Andy Griffith spin-off Gomer Pyle, U.S.M.C.
 (1964).
-Other credits include The Headmaster (1970), Sanford and Son (1972), C.P.O.
+Other credits include Headmaster (1970), Sanford and Son (1972), C.P.O.
 Sharkey (1976) and Teachers Only (1982).

 In 2003, Ruben won the Writers Guild of America, West's Valentine Davies Award for public service, for his work on behalf of abused children.